smedagli/ml_prod/ml_prod/starter/ml/model_card.md

 Alternatively "LE" (Label Encoder) can be used.
 This was the first way to encode labels tested and was kept as "legacy".

+The trained model will be saved as `ml_prod/model/model.pkl`.

 ### Inference
 To predict the values on the test set run the script `train_model` with option `-t`